easytarget/microPyEZfonts/Unicode/README.md

          ██ ▀ ▀  ▀▀            ██     ▀▀▀   ▀▀   ▀▀   ▀▀▀▀▀   ▀▀   ▀▀
          ▀▀                ▀▀▀▀▀
 ```
+## Note:
+* If you look above you will see that the *unifont* has ten matching glyphs, but the *efont* only has nine!
+This is because there is a informational  glyph for the `\n` newline character in the unifont, but not in efont.

 # Unicode Block List
 Unicode is divided into standard 'blocks' of related glyphs, this is an overview for reference.